The Last Penny Was Struck

 Production: Penny production ended November 12, 2025 via executive action by the Treasury Department.
 [Treasury FAQ]

 Rounding rules: No federal law mandates cash rounding; Treasury guidance is non-binding.
-The action is in the states: 22 states have rounding legislation, 17 laws are enacted (Arizona's is the only mandate).
+The action is in the states: 25 states and territories have rounding legislation, 18 laws are enacted (Arizona's is the only mandate).
 See your state.

 Legal tender: Pennies remain in circulation and are legal tender indefinitely.
 [Source]